-Camden Haven, a short 30 minute drive from Port Macquarie is a little more quiet.
+Camden Haven, a short 30-minute drive from Port Macquarie is a little quieter.
 The little town has a big heart and offers a great range of restaurants for visitors.
 Hire a boat and spend your day BBQ-ing and fishing on the high-seas or drive up to the lookout for one of the most incredible views you could ever imagine.
 It’s an incredibly beautiful part of the world and, luckily for us, somewhere a lot of people don’t know to visit (yet!).
 There are some beautiful guest houses to stay at or you can rent your own place to come and go as you please.

 Things to remember

-If you are planning for a road trip, be sure to take ALL the necessary precautions to make sure it’s a safe one:
+If you are planning a road trip, be sure to take ALL the necessary precautions to make sure it’s a safe one: